 Strandings occur when marine mammals swim or float onto shore and become "beached" or stuck in shallow water or on land.
 Stranding means the animal is not able to return to the water on his own.
 In most stranding cases, the cause of the stranding is unknown, some identified causes have included disease, parasite infestation, harmful algal blooms, injuries from ship strikes or fishery entanglements, pollution exposure, trauma, and starvation.
 While most stranded animals are found dead, some strand alive.
 In a limited number of cases it's possible to transport them to regional rehabilitation centers for care.
-In rare cases, successfully rehabilitated animals are returned to the wild.
+Successfully rehabilitated animals are returned to the wild.
 (Text courtesy NW NOAA).

 The Marine Mammal Health and Stranding Response Program (MMHSP) was established in 1992 as an amendment to the Marine Mammal Protection Act (MMPA).
 Volunteer stranding networks, authorized and overseen by NOAA’s NMFS (National Marine Fisheries Service), were formed in all coastal states to respond to strandings.
 For information on the NW Stranding Network, click here.